AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 	usage limitations.

 	To add an additional use constraint element, click the |button_edit_plusdrop| button and choose either the *anchor* or *text* option.
-All records on the SSDI should document the licencing arrangements for the data resource using the anchor type.
+All records on `spatialdata.gov.scot <https://www.spatialdata.gov.scot>`__ should document the licencing arrangements for the data resource using the anchor type.
 Where possible, this should link to a URL such as the `Open Government Licence <http://www.nationalarchives.gov.uk/doc/open-government-licence/>`__, `Non-Commercial Government Licence <http://www.nationalarchives.gov.uk/doc/non-commercial-government-licence/>`__,
 	or `INSPIRE (Scotland) End User Licence <https://www.ordnancesurvey.co.uk/business-and-government/public-sector/mapping-agreements/inspire-eul-scotland.html>`__.
-	Users can further categorise their records in terms of licence type by following the guidance in the `assigning a licence category <#assigning-a-licence-category>`__ section.
+	Users can further categorise their records in terms of licence type by following the guidance in the `assigning a licence category <UserDoc_Chap6_Edit.html#assigning-a-licence-category>`__ section.

 |userdoc_fig_7_29_1_UseConstraints|